-Renovation & Repurposing of the Little White Church - 9 Central Park Place.
-Phase one of four stages to redevelop and restore the Little White Church located on Homer's Village Green.
+Initiate the Redevelopment of the Historic Little White Church - Phase one of four stages to redevelop and restore the Little White Church located on Homer's Village Green.
 Stage one includes: excavation and replacements of foundation walls, demolition and replacement of link structure and roof, pouring of basement floor, replacement of sill plates, removal and restoration of stained glass and Palladian windows, asbestos abatements, realignment of chapel and community hall, installation of new steps, replacement of siding as necessary.